Stevenleizheng/FEDKEA/README.md

 # FEDKEA: Enzyme Function Prediction using Fine-tuning ESM2 and Distance-based KNN

+FEDKEA has been developed into a user-friendly web server, freely accessible at https://www.viromelab.com/software/fedkea.

 ## Description
 A deep learning model for the enzyme annotation of proteins.
 Two levels of annotation: